modosc/cloudflare-rails/README.md

 This gem correctly configures Rails for [CloudFlare](https://www.cloudflare.com) so that `request.remote_ip` / `request.ip` both work correctly.

+## Rails Compatibility

+For Rails 5, use 0.2.x
+For Rails 4.2, use 0.1.x

 ## Installation

 Add this line to your application's `Gemfile`: